kailash-manasarovar/statement/docs/timeline/2025/july.md

 ![Ugly](../../content/images/a-tadge-menacing-2.png)

 - The message, "Ugly", I presume to be reference to being followed the previous summer in Lourdes and Cauterets, something [I already wrote about](https://fearandloathinginlasmarinas.com/timeline/2024/august/#followed-by-the-gypsy-in-france), and maybe posted about, we will see.
+- The poisoners will also add deadly substances to the food and drink I left in my car that I planned to consume in Cauterets.

 ### Constant confirmation I'm being watched